 The construction industry is a rewarding one.
 Still, nobody is performing work just for fun (probably), so it’s crucial to have a handle on payments.
 We normally talk about making sure those payments navigate their way through the construction payment chain.
 That’s incredibly important, and it’s a huge issue facing the construction industry.
 But knowing how much should be paid is equally important.
-On projects where prevailing wage laws apply, it’s important to abide by those rules.
-Let’s look at the California prevailing wage rules.
+On construction projects where prevailing wage laws apply, it’s important to abide by those rules.
+Let’s look at the prevailing wage rules under California law.

 Table of Contents